reruo321/CPP-Self-Study/CS/Assembly/Instruction/LEA/README.md

     movq %rax, 8(%rsp)

 2. To create a pointer for memory reference.
 3. To simply descript normal arithmetic operations.
-Compiler can use `LEA` even if there is no effective address.
+Compiler can use `LEA` even if there is no use of "actual" effective address.

+Suppose that `%rdx` has the value `x`.
+Then

+    leaq 7(%rdx, %rdx, 4), %rax

+will store `5x + 7` to `%rax`.